Berg0162/Zwift-Control/README.md

 ## What it does:
 The code turns an ESP32/nRF52 board into a 2 button (with 3 states) Bluetooth LE controller.
 Optimized for use with Zwift game to remotely initiate specific game actions that are mapped (by the Zwift app) to different keys of the regular keyboard.<br>
-In short: mimics some keys of your keyboard
+In short: mimics some keys of your keyboard!

 ## Low cost DIY alternative for:
 - Keith Wakeham's [Kommander](https://titanlab.co/715-2/) <br>